jadebono/DLT5141/html/html_exercises.md

 ## `Question 1 - The DOCTYPE declaration`

+Create a new index.html document.
 Insert a DOCTYPE declaration at the beginning of your new index.html document.

 Hints: